gulpjs/vinyl-fs/README.md

 [![NPM version][npm-image]][npm-url] [![Downloads][downloads-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Coveralls Status][coveralls-image]][coveralls-url] [![Gitter chat][gitter-image]][gitter-url]

-Vinyl adapter for the file system.
+[Vinyl][vinyl] adapter for the file system.

 ## What is Vinyl?

-Vinyl is a very simple metadata object that describes a file.
+[Vinyl][vinyl] is a very simple metadata object that describes a file.
 When you think of a file, two attributes come to mind: `path` and `contents`.
-These are the main attributes on a Vinyl object.
+These are the main attributes on a [Vinyl][vinyl] object.
 A file does not necessarily represent something on your computer’s file system.
 You have files on S3, FTP, Dropbox, Box, CloudThingly.io and other services.
-Vinyl can be used to describe files from all of these sources.
+[Vinyl][vinyl] can be used to describe files from all of these sources.

 ## What is a Vinyl Adapter?

 While Vinyl provides a clean way to describe a file, we now need a way to access these files.
 Each file source needs what I call a "Vinyl adapter".
 A Vinyl adapter simply exposes a `src(globs)` and a `dest(folder)` method.
 Each return a stream.
 The `src` stream produces Vinyl objects, and the `dest` stream consumes Vinyl objects.
 Vinyl adapters can expose extra methods that might be specific to their input/output medium, such as the `symlink` method `vinyl-fs` provides.

 ## Usage